cancellogic/Hoeffding-Integer/README.md

 println!("Compare text and numbers:  {:?}  vs.  {:?}",&textdata, &numdata);
 println!("Hoeffding's dependence coefficient D as integer: {}", hoeffding_dependence_statistic_as_integer );
 println!("min and max possible for statistic: {} <--> {}",dependence_min, dependence_max);
+# Babble...
+Evygene Slutsky may have anticipated some of Hoeffding's work on dependence, but cold war, stoic man and little published in the west.